Rishabh9306/praxify-CFO/setup/FRONTEND_DOCUMENTION.md

 - For each item in the array, display:
   - `summary.user_query` as the **user's message**
   - `summary.ai_response` as the **agent's message**
+  - `summary.timestamp` for chronological ordering
 - The `ai_response` text should be rendered as **Markdown** to support formatting (headings, bullet points, bold text, etc.).
+- The current turn's AI response is also available at root level as `ai_response` field.

 #### **Feature: Dynamic KPI Dashboard**
 **Functionality:** A section displaying the key performance indicators for the current analysis.